 One course cannot satisfy more than one requirement for the Animal Studies minor.
 Students must earn a C or better in all courses for the minor.
 Pass/Fail courses cannot count toward the minor.
 Transfer students must complete at least half of the minor at NYU.

-Students may double count no more than one course between the AS minor and another major or minor, as long as both departments approve.
+Students may double count no more than one course between the Animal Studies minor and another major or minor, as long as both departments approve.